kat-lego/Project-3/README.md

 ![Settings Example](https://github.com/maniac22/Project-3/blob/master/artifacts/img/example2.png)

 Once the settings have been set, you can proceed to create an assignment and enable the plugin for the assignment and set all the required settings.
-Creating an assignment should look a bit like this.
+Creating Fastest mode assignment should look a bit like this.

 ![Creating Fastest Mode Assignment Example](https://github.com/maniac22/Project-3/blob/master/artifacts/img/example3.png)

+ Creating Optimode mode assignment should look a bit like this.

 ![Creating Opti Mode Assignment Example](https://github.com/maniac22/Project-3/blob/master/artifacts/img/Example3.png)

 ## More information